psouranis/psouranis.github.io/_pages/about.md

 ---

 ## Welcome to My Blog!
 Hi, I'm Panagiotis Souranis, a Data Scientist with over 5 years of experience.
 I have a Bachelor's in Mathematics and two Master's degrees in Statistics and Artificial Intelligence.

-Currently, I work as a Senior Data Scientist at Deutsche-Telekom in Thessaloniki, where I design features for our data analytics platform and create tools like a chatbot for user support.
-I previously worked at Accenture, focusing on big data technologies.
+Currently, I work as a Senior Data Scientist at Deutsche-Telekom in Thessaloniki.
+Previously I was working for Altair Engineering, Accenture and Deus Ex Machina.

 I enjoy teamwork and continuous learning, always looking to apply new ideas in data science to solve real-world problems.